KaySRubio/digital-portfolio/README.md

     visible: true, // update to true when your done so it shows up in the list of projects by topic
     featured: false, // update to true if you want it to be listed on the home page
     desc: 'Fine-tuned an image recognition model to identify species', // Longer description for the projectCard.
 Try to keep under 12 words.
+    long_desc: 'Page description for SEO, keep to 120-155 characters'
     mainImage: {
       type: '',
       src: '',